priandsf/lwc/packages/sample-app/README.md

-# Simple LightDOM demo with LWC
+# Simple LightDOM for LWC

 This demo is a POC shows the same application using slots and scopes, using different modes: native shadow dom, synthetic shadow and light dom.